diagrid-labs/catalyst-pizza-demo/README.md

 ![catalyst pizza workflow](/images/catalyst-pizza-workflow.gif)

-This repository contains a solution that demonstrates how to use the serverless Dapr APIs for workflow, service invocation, pub/sub, and state management to build a distributed pizza ordering system.
+This repository contains a solution that demonstrates how to use the Diagrid Catalyst serverless Dapr APIs for workflow, service invocation, pub/sub, and state management to build a distributed pizza ordering system.

 The solution includes: